Skip to content

 Forge is a pre-research stage that fires domain-specific lookups against free APIs (Wikipedia, PubChem, UniProt, NCBI) before the heavy solver loop.
 Runs on a vanilla model call — no governance overhead.

 The solver loop is where governance lives.
-Each solver leg uses Claude Opus 4.7 (in one of three effort modes — high, xhigh, or high with adaptive thinking) wrapped in the FF-STACK governance prompt and given access to 18 tools.
+Each solver leg uses Claude Opus 4.7 (in one of three effort modes: high, xhigh, or high with adaptive thinking) wrapped in the FF-STACK governance prompt and given access to 18 tools.
 Standard tools (Brave web_search, web_fetch, a Python compute sandbox with a hard kill, Wolfram Alpha, Wikipedia) plus some custom ones.
-Vanilla GPT-5.4 reasoning=high is also leveraged to benefit from different training data, though GPT has not yet been tuned for the stack.
+Vanilla GPT-5.4 reasoning=high is also used to bring in different training data, though GPT hasn’t been tuned for the stack yet.

 The arbiter is always FF Opus 4.7 with full governance, full tools, and the Forge context.
 It reads the disagreeing chains, runs independent verification, and commits a final answer.